helto4real/hassio/docker/nginx/readme.md

 ```

 ## linuxserver/letsencrypt
 Setup the linux server by using the provided docker-compose file.
-Mine is configured to listen to port 80/443 and I setup my router portforwarding to point to the host, hosting this docker image.
+Mine is configured to listen to port 80/443 and I setup my routers portforwarding to point to the host, hosting this docker image.
 You will need the port 80 open to allow the letsecrypt to validate ownership of your domain.
-After you can just leave the 80 closed and forward 443 or any custom port you want to expose from the internet.
+After that is completed and you get your certificates you can just leave the 80 closed and only forward 443 or any custom port you want to expose from the internet.
 Just make sure you change that in the compose-file.

 Change the `domain.example` to your domain.
 If you use duckdns, use the whole address like `xyz.duckdns.org`.
 If you plan to expose several subdomains, use the `SUBDOMAINS` settings.
 At least expose the standard and `www`.
 But you might want to expose `grafana.expample.com`, just put `,grafana` there.